bcgov/MOH-HCIM-FHIR/input/pagecontent/reviseAndMerge.md

 The record the POS is keeping must be in the Client Registry prior to the merge or the Merge Person message will fail.
 This record is known as the ‘survivor’ record.

-### FHIR Structure for Revise, Merge and Distributions
+### FHIR Structure for Add, Revise, Merge and Distributions

-The FHIR structure is the same for Merge, Revise and Distributions.
+The FHIR structure is the same for Add, Merge, Revise and Distributions.
 Responses (if required) are wrapped in collection Bundles and include OperationOutcome, Operation Parameters and Patient resources.

 <span>
 	<img src="revise_merge_fhir.png" height="450"/>